A recipe for banana pancakes that contains no flour!

 Rather than using the rolled oats whole, I grind them up with a food processor to create oat flour, as I find whole oats gives an unpleasant gooey texture.
 If you don’t have the equipment to grind up oats, you could purchase oat flour or even use almond meal.
 I used to make these pancakes with almond meal.
 However, I find that oats make for a lighter, fluffier texture.

 Add to your banana pancakes

-You can enjoy these banana pancakes as is with a topping of fresh fruits, maple syrup and yogurt.
-Or you can add to the batter additions you enjoy such as crushed walnuts, blueberries or chocolate chips.
+You can enjoy these banana pancakes as is with a topping of fresh fruits, Stewed Rhubarb and Raspberries, maple syrup and yogurt.
+Or you can add to the batter additions you enjoy, such as crushed walnuts, blueberries or chocolate chips.
 Trust me, chocolate chips often make their way into our banana pancakes!

 Honour your hunger

 I find these banana oat pancakes quite filling.
 We’ll often eat them as a brunch and then find ourselves not hungry until mid-afternoon.
-Knowing this we often enjoy them on days we know we’re going out for a bit and won’t be back until after lunchtime; say if we’re going for a long midday bike ride on a sunny winters day.
-However, if we are going out for lunch we’d generally stick to something lighter, like muesli or chia seed pudding.
+Knowing this, we often enjoy them on days we know we’re going out for a bit and won’t be back until after lunchtime, say if we’re going for a long midday bike ride on a sunny winter day.
+However, if we are going out for lunch, we’d generally stick to something lighter, like muesli or chia seed pudding.

 So, keep this in mind, and consider your hunger and plans for the day ahead.

 If you find these pancakes too filling, there is no rule that you have to eat them all for breakfast.
 Why not take a leftover pancake for morning or afternoon tea?
 Or you might eat them all and honour your hunger when it next arrives, whether that be lunchtime, in the afternoon or not until the early evening.